Kaltura: Linking to Content in YouTube

 For more information about the closed captioning process in Kaltura, see Kaltura: Closed Captioning Process Overview.

-- Limitation: YouTube content creators sometimes refer to annotations overlaid on the YouTube video.
+- YouTube content creators sometimes refer to annotations overlaid on the YouTube video.
 These annotations will not appear when playing back a YouTube video within Kaltura.
 Make sure to review all video content within Kaltura to ensure the video displays as you expect.